codeigniter4/CodeIgniter4/admin/README.md

     It is community-maintained, and accepts issues and pull requests.
     It could be downloaded, forked or composer-installed.

+## Contributor Scripts

+-   **setup.sh** installs a git pre-commit hook into a contributor's local clone of their fork of the `CodeIgniter4` repository.
+-   **pre-commit** runs PHP Lint and PHP CodeSniffer on any files to be added as part of a git commit, ensuring that they conform to the framework coding style standards, and automatically fixing what can be.

 ## Maintainer Scripts

 -   **release-config** holds variables used for the maintainer & release building